-Only few walking minutes from the well-known historic center of Cartagena in Colombia, you find the Getsemani barrio, which turns out to be the new hip and urban place to be in Cartagena.
-Getsemani served as the slave’s barrio, buildings have hardly been renovated, there are not many fancy hotels but Getsemani counts to the liveliest and colorful streelive in Cartagena.
+Only a few walking minutes from the well-known historic center of Cartagena in Colombia, you find the Getsemani barrio, which turns out to be the new hip and urban place to be in Cartagena.
+Getsemani served as the slave’s barrio, buildings have hardly been renovated, there are not many fancy hotels, but Getsemani counts to Cartagena’s liveliest and colorful street life.

-At the very south of Getsemani you find the Hotel Armeria Real Luxury and Hotel and Spa, only 4 years old, a huge building at the corner, recognized by its red color.
-At the entrance you see the nice courtyard with a small water fountain, creating a nice ambience.
+At the very south of Getsemani, you find the Hotel Armeria Real Luxury and Hotel and Spa, only 4 years old, a huge building at the corner, recognized by its red color.
+You see the nice courtyard with a small water fountain at the entrance, creating a nice ambiance.

 - Diving at Rosario Island Nationalpark

 - Why Colombia Should be Your Next Travel Destination